daudix/daudix.one/content/blog/2023-08-13-site-and-blog-devlog/index.md

 ## One More Thing™

-<button class="audio" onclick="playAudio('drum-roll.mp3')">Drum Roll</button> I have a new site at Neocities! it will not replace this one, it's just a silly playground that has this old look.
+{{ audio(url="drum-roll.mp3", name="Drum Roll") }} I have a new site at Neocities! it will not replace this one, it's just a silly playground that has this old look.
 You know...
 Geocities and stuff.

 It's empty <abbr title="at the moment">ATM</abbr>, but it has [AD-HD button](https://mstdn.social/@Daudix/110872543493210479)!